-The Polynomial Shell feature () can be added from the model tree under Component>Definitions using the Shape Optimization context menu.
-The selection of the feature cannot be adjacent to a Free Shape Domain.
-It is recommended not to use this feature on boundaries adjacent to meshed domains.
-The Polynomial Shell feature includes the following settings:
+Add a Polynomial Shell feature () by right-clicking a Component node and choose it from the Shape Optimization submenu.
+The selection of the feature cannot be adjacent to a Free Shape Domain, but the Polynomial Boundary can.
+It is recommended not to use this the Polynomial Shell feature on boundaries adjacent to meshed domains.
+The feature includes the following settings: